 If the cloud agent acts as a destination in Consolidation or distribution job, set it to 0 (= disable) for the agents not to check local pre-seeded objects.

 RAM requirements are the same as for synchronization to a non-cloud.
 See this article for details.

 Special Profile settings

-As mentioned above, the agent that will perform file transfer to/from an object storage, will require some special settings set in its Profile:
+As mentioned above, the agent that will perform file transfer to/from a cloud storage, will require some special settings set in its Profile:

 1) Increase "Number of disk I/O threads" parameter (agent profile) to 20 for your cloud agent.
-It's already so in the pre-configured Object storage profile.
+It's already set in the pre-configured Cloud storage profile.

 2) When working with Google Cloud storage and uploading large files there, increase "Min size of torrent block" to 8388608 = 8Mb).